Heart failure

 Complementary therapies

-Though many people thought that learning to relax and concentrating on things that took them out of themselves would be beneficial, few had actively tried new things and most said that they preferred to talk to their family or their doctors.
+Though many people thought that learning relaxation tools and 'concentrating on things that took them out of themselves' would be beneficial, few had actively tried new techniques for relaxation, and most said that they preferred to talk to their family or their doctors instead.

 Age at interview: 66